 Understand something about your human nature.
 It will not be pleasant to hear.
 Paul states, “Because the carnal [natural] mind is enmity against God: for it is not subject to the law of God, neither indeed can be” (Rom.
 8:7).
 Now read Jeremiah: “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (17:9).
 This is a graphic description of the natural tendency of human nature—the carnal mind—at work within you.
 It wants to defy God’s instruction and then deceive itself into believing it did not.

-Recall the Encyclopedia Britannica, which described makeup as “…products nobody needs—but wanting them is human nature.”
+Recall the Encyclopaedia Britannica, which described makeup as “…products nobody needs—but wanting them is human nature.”
 Human nature or, as Paul stated, “the law of sin which is in my members,” is the driving force behind the billion-dollar cosmetics industry.
 It is that simple!
+(To learn more about this topic, read our article “What Is Sin?”)

 Did Christ bring a new definition of sin?
 Has God’s Law changed?